-A desktop theme contains various settings such as cursors, icons, wallpaper, screensaver and other UI settings.
+A desktop theme contains various settings such as cursors, icons, wallpaper, screensaver, and other UI settings.
 It’s obvious that when one of those theme parameters is changed, Windows saves the customized setting in a separate theme file named Custom.theme, which is displayed in the Personalization window as “Unsaved Theme”.

-If the "Unsaved Theme" is reappearing automatically even after deleting it (which wipes out Custom.theme), it could be a shell enhancement software running in the system and making changes to certain theme parameters (REF: Theme File Format).
+custom.theme file, it could be a shell enhancement software running in the system and making changes to certain theme parameters (REF: Theme File Format).
 To know which setting is exactly being modified under the hood, you could do so using a text file compare utility like Compare It!.

-1. Start Compare It!
+- Start Compare It!

 - Select the second .theme file Custom.themeAnd here comes the comparison… every change highlighted in green color.